 This is just a starting guideline and heavily depends on how much you've prepped before, your starting skill level, and your ability to learn.
 If you're looking for a small improvement like 1 point, you can do this by optimizing your testing strategy and possibly even just by retaking the test.

-But for serious improvements at 3 points and above, you need to learn a lot of fundamental content.
+But for serious improvements of three points or more, you need to learn a lot of fundamental content.
 Little tricks and strategies aren't enough to raise your score - you will need to learn actual material and attack your weaknesses.

 Think about it this way: the ACT tests academic skills that you've been learning your entire life, like how numbers work and how to read.
-As a high school junior, you've gone through over 20,000 hours of schooling and homework.
-An improvement of 3 or more composite ACT points requires a serious retooling of your knowledge and skills.
+As a high school junior, you've completed over 20,000 hours of schooling and homework.
+An improvement of three or more composite ACT points requires a serious retooling of your knowledge and skills.
 If you can't devote at least 80 hours to prepping, you will find it very difficult to make huge score improvements.

 The intensity of your studying will vary by how selective the schools you want to get into are, and also your starting point based on your practice test.
 By using our hours guide above and basing your target score based on the schools you want to apply to, you can achieve an excellent ACT score your junior year.